-It is strongly recommended that schools with their own pools qualify their staff to Swim England Teacher of School Swimming, which fully completes both parts of the NCTP.
+It is strongly recommended that schools with their own pools qualify their staff to Swim England Teacher of School Swimming.

 Pool operators have a responsibility for the safety of all who use their pools.
 Whenever pupils swim, there must be someone present with appropriate lifeguarding/lifesaving, rescue and first aid skills.